kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Measuring Business Impact

-Revenue lift matters.
+Revenue lift matters
-Cost savings matter.
+Cost savings matter
 Risk reduction matters

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.